nidty719/nexli-ghl-workflows/readme.md

 *   **Tag-Driven Logic:** Tags are the primary drivers of this automation.
     *   Most GHL Workflows will be triggered by a specific tag being added (e.g., `docs-requested` triggers WF-2).
     *   Workflows will often conclude by adding a new tag to trigger the next Workflow or move the contact to a nurture sequence (e.g., WF-2 adds `docs-in` or `unresponsive-docs`).
-*   **GHL Pipeline Stages:** Align GHL Pipeline Stages with the key milestones in the flowcharts (e.g., "Qualified", "Docs Requested", "Docs In", "Offer Out", "Funded").
+*   **GHL Pipeline Stages:** Align GHL Pipeline Stages with the key milestones in the flowcharts (e.g., "Qualified", "Docs Requested", "Docs In", "Document Review", "Ready for Submission", "Offer Out", "Funded", "Needs Re-Consult").
 Automate moving contacts between these pipeline stages using your GHL Workflows, typically triggered by tag additions.
 *   **Clear Naming Conventions:** Use consistent and descriptive names for your GHL Workflows, Triggers, Actions, and any custom fields or values.
 This will make troubleshooting and maintenance easier. (e.g., "Nexli WF-2: Docs Chase", Trigger: "Tag Added - docs-requested").

 **Workflow-Specific Implementation Notes (Examples):**